YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Minoxidil can make the shedding picture harder to read.
 Some patients start it after surgery and then see more hair in the sink.
 Others were already using it before surgery and worry because stopping or restarting changes what they see.

-This is why medication timing should be discussed with the surgeon rather than copied from another patient’s routine.
+Medication timing should be reviewed with the surgeon rather than copied from another patient’s routine.
 If a patient starts minoxidil and then sheds, the shedding may involve native hairs, transplanted shafts, or hairs already ready to cycle.
 The meaning depends on timing and the scalp condition.

-My main advice is not to use medication changes as a way to chase the mirror every week.
+Do not use medication changes as a way to chase the mirror every week.
 Medication decisions should support the long-term plan.
 They should not become a reaction to every shed hair or every retained hair.

 How should I track growth if I barely shed?